-There are many speculations about the identity of the Antichrist.
-One of the most frequent “victims” of the speculation is the Pope of the Roman Catholic Church.
+There are many speculations about the identity of the Antichrist—the uniquely evil, end-times world leader.
+One of the most frequent “victims” of this speculation is the Pope of the Roman Catholic Church.
 In the days of the Protestant Reformation, Martin Luther and some of the other Reformers were convinced that the Pope of that time was the Antichrist.
 Popes John Paul II and Benedict XVI were commonly identified as the Antichrist.
 The current Pope, Francis I, will likely be an equally popular target.
 Why is this?
 Is there anything in the Bible that would indicate that a Pope will be the Antichrist?

 The speculation about the Pope possibly being the Antichrist revolves primarily around Revelation 17:9.
 Describing the evil end-times system symbolized by a woman riding a beast, Revelation 17:9 declares, “This calls for a mind with wisdom.
 The seven heads are seven hills on which the woman sits.”
 In ancient times, the city of Rome was known as “the city on seven hills” because there are seven prominent hills that surround the city.
 So, the thinking goes, we can know that it is somehow connected with Rome.
 So, if the evil end-times system is somehow associated with Rome – it does not take much thought to see a potential connection with the Roman Catholic Church, which is centered in Rome.
 Numerous passages in the Bible describe an “Antichrist” who will lead the anti-Christ movement in the end times (Daniel 9:27; 2 Thessalonians 2:3-4; Revelation 13:5-8).
 So, if the end-times evil world system is centered in Rome and led by an individual – the Pope is a likely candidate.